autodistill/autodistill-gpt-4v/README.md

 [GPT-4V](https://openai.com/research/gpt-4v-system-card), developed by OpenAI, is a multi-modal language model.
 With GPT-4V, you can ask questions about images in natural language.
 The `autodistill-gpt4v` module enables you to classify images and detect objects in images using GPT-4V.

+This model uses the [gpt-4-vision-preview API](https://openai.com/blog/new-models-and-developer-products-announced-at-devday) announced by OpenAI on November 6th, 2023.

+> [!NOTE]
+> Using this project will incur billing charges for API calls to the OpenAI GPT-4 Vision API.
+> Refer to the [OpenAI pricing](https://openai.com/pricing) page for more information and to calculate your expected pricing.
+This package makes one API call per image you want to label.

 Read the full [Autodistill documentation](https://autodistill.github.io/autodistill/).

 Read the [GPT-4V Autodistill documentation](https://autodistill.github.io/autodistill/base_models/gpt_4v/).